Sound Insulation Program

-For updated information on Logan’s current Residential Sound Insulation Program, please click here.
+For updated information on Boston Logan’s current Residential Sound Insulation Program, please click here.

-While Massport cannot eliminate noise at its source, the effects have been reduced through one of the most extensive sound insulation programs in the country.
-Massport’s Residential Sound Insulation Program to date has treated 11,000 dwelling units, including 5,500 homes and 36 schools.
-Since the program began, Massport has spent $170 million to sound insulate dwellings and schools.
+Massport has implemented an extensive sound insulation program that has successfully mitigated the effects of noise, but cannot eliminate it at its source.
+Massport’s Residential Sound Insulation Program is one of the most extensive sound insulation programs in the country.
+The Program has treated 11,000 dwelling units, including 5,500 homes and 36 schools, to date.
+Over the course of the program, Massport has invested $170 million in sound insulation.

-Eligibility for the program is based on Federal requirements.
-The FAA has designated 65 db DNL annual contours as the critical threshold for sound treatment eligibility.
+Eligibility for the program is based on federal requirements.
+The Federal Aviation Administration (FAA) has designated 65 dB DNL annual contours as the critical threshold for sound treatment eligibility.
 Massport submits to the FAA for approval a 65 DNL noise contour (also called a Noise Exposure Map or NEM) for a specific year.
-After FAA approval, Massport uses the NEM to determine residential sound insulation eligibility.
+Once approved, Massport utilizes the NEM to assess eligibility for residential sound insulation.

-To be eligible a home must fall within the FAA approved NEM and pass a pre-testing requirement which determines if the home will benefit from sound insulation treatments.
-Residents may experience noise from Logan-related aircraft but not qualify for sound treatments if the home is outside the FAA approved NEM or, if within the NEM, pre-testing determines the home will not benefit from the program.
+To be eligible, a home must fall within the FAA-approved NEM and pass a pre-testing requirement that determines if the home will benefit from sound insulation treatments.
+Residents may experience noise from Boston Logan-related aircraft but not qualify for sound treatments if the home is outside the FAA-approved NEM or, if within the NEM, pre-testing determines the home will not benefit from the program.

-Noise contours may change from year to year, the FAA requires Massport to periodically submit a new NEM for review and approval.
+Noise contours may change from year to year.
+The FAA requires Massport to periodically submit a new NEM for review and approval.
 Therefore, eligibility for any particular home may change over time.
-The number of homes that are treated in any given year is dependent on the availability of federal grants.
+The number of homes that are treated in any given year depends on the availability of federal grants.